crawl/crawl/crawl-ref/docs/crawl_manual.rst

   spells' fuel with each voracious bite.

 Vampires (Vp)
-  Vampires are another form of undead, but with a peculiarity: by consuming fresh blood, they may become alive.
-A bloodless Vampire has the traits of an undead (immunity to poisons, negative energy and torment, resistant to damage from the cold), but cannot regain lost physical attributes or regenerate from wounds over time - in particular, magical items or spells which increase the rate of regeneration will not work (though divine ones will).
-On the other hand, a Vampire full with blood will regenerate very quickly, but lose all undead powers.
+  Vampires are another form of undead, but with a peculiarity they may become alive.
+A bloodless Vampire has the traits of an undead (immunity to poisons, negative energy and torment, resistant to damage from the cold), but cannot physically regenerate when monsters are in sight and are less resilient.
+On the other hand, a Vampire full with blood will regenerate very quickly, but will lose all undead powers.
 Vampires can never starve.
-They can drink from fresh corpses with the 'e' command, or can bottle blood for later use with 'c'.
 Upon growing, they learn to transform into quick bats.
 Unlike other undead species, they may be mutated normally at all times.

 Demigods (Dg)
   Demigods are mortals with some divine or angelic ancestry, however distant;